Head along to Peatlands Park for International Bog Day on Sunday 27th July 2014

 Do you have the sense of adventure to take on the Northern Ireland Bog Snorkelling Championships?

-The event, which is now in its ninth year, will take place at Peatlands Country Park on Sunday 28th July and attracts competitors from all over Ireland.
+The event, which is now in its tenth year, will take place at Peatlands Country Park on Sunday 27th July and attracts competitors from all over Ireland.

 The Northern Ireland Environment Agency (NIEA) is once again hosting the event, which will be held on International Bog Day and will help raise awareness of the importance of our bogs.